tferr/Scripts/BAR/README.md

 # BAR plugins

-While most of BAR commands are macros and scripts, some BAR commands are pre-compiled java plugins bundled in a single JAR file.
+While macros and scripts form the bulk of [BAR][home], some BAR commands are pre-compiled java plugins bundled in a single JAR file.
 This directory contains the source code (a [Maven project](http://fiji.sc/Maven)) for the `bar package` implementing such plugins.
 The project also includes [plugins.config](./src/main/resources/plugins.config) that organizes the BAR menu [hierarchy](#bar-menu).

 ### BAR-menu